Southern Blot Northern Blot Western Blot

 Modern molecular biology often requires a multi‑layered perspective: DNA provides the blueprint, RNA reflects the transcriptional read‑out, and protein manifests the functional output.
 By sequentially applying Southern, Northern, and Western blots—or, more efficiently, by integrating data from parallel experiments—researchers can trace a genetic variant from its genomic locus through its transcriptional impact to its phenotypic protein consequence.

-Here's one way to look at it: in a study of a hereditary cardiomyopathy, a Southern blot could confirm the presence of a pathogenic duplication in the MYH7 gene.
+Here's a good example: in a study of a hereditary cardiomyopathy, a Southern blot could confirm the presence of a pathogenic duplication in the MYH7 gene.
 A Northern blot would then assess whether the duplication alters mRNA splicing or stability, revealing aberrant transcript isoforms.
 Finally, a Western blot would determine if the altered transcript translates into a truncated or misfolded myosin heavy chain protein, potentially exhibiting altered electrophoretic mobility or reduced antibody recognition.
 The triangulation of these data points strengthens causal inference and guides therapeutic strategies such as allele‑specific silencing or small‑molecule chaperones.

 Current challenges and future directions